luizbgomide/sovereign/feats.md

 You have uncommon expertise in handling traps and snares, both mundane ones and the magical perils sometimes found in dungeons or the lairs of sorcerers.
 You know how to improvise traps with materials you easily carry.

 - **Level 1**: Gain [Notice](/rules#notice) as a [Bonus Skill](/rules#bonus-skill).
-Once per Turn, reroll any failed saving throw or skill check related to traps or snares.
+Once per [Turn](/rules#turn), reroll any failed saving throw or skill check related to traps or snares.
 Given five minutes of work you can trap a portal, container, passageway, or other relatively narrow space with foot snares, caltrops, toxic needles, or other hazards.
 Non-lethal traps cause the first victim to trigger it to lose a round of actions while dangerous ones inflict `1d6` damage plus twice the character’s level, with an appropriate saving throw for half.
 Only one such improvised trap can be maintained at a time.
 More fearsome traps may be laid with congenial circumstances and the GM’s permission.
 - **Level 2**: You know secrets for unraveling even magical traps or arcane hazards that would normally require a wizard to dispel them.
-Once per Turn, your efforts count as an Extirpate Arcana spell against the trap or hazard, cast as if a Mage of twice your level, with any relevant skill check being INT/[Notice](/rules#notice) or DEX/[Notice](/rules#notice).
+Once per [Turn](/rules#turn), your efforts count as a [Dispel Magic](/spells#dispel-magic) spell against the trap or hazard, cast as if a Mage of twice your level, with any relevant skill check being INT/[Notice](/rules#notice) or DEX/[Notice](/rules#notice).
 This ability can be used against any stationary magical effect that’s susceptible to being dispelled by Extirpate Arcana.

 ## Unarmed Combatant (C)